Utility Billing Import and Export

 - Click the Download Utility Billing Data button

-Configure your export with the following three options:
+- Configure your export with the following three options:

 - Provide the saved report to your billing service vendor.

 The following steps guide you through importing the billing charges you receive back from your service provider into the software.
+If you can't obtain a CSV file from your billing service provider, use this example file and populate it with your own data.

 In your Rentec Direct account: